How to Be Patient with Yourself

 Being constantly hard on yourself is not free.
 It costs you.

+Burnout.
+Constantly pushing yourself without grace is exhausting.
 You never rest.
 You never celebrate progress.
 You only see how far you still have to go.

+Giving up.
+Paradoxically, being too hard on yourself can cause you to quit.
 When you never measure up, why keep trying?
 Self-impatience can kill motivation instead of fueling it.

+Damaged relationship with God.
 If you believe God is as impatient with you as you are with yourself, you will avoid Him.
+You will feel like a constant disappointment and struggle to receive His love.

-Growth requires safety to fail.
-When failure brings self-attack, you stop taking risks — and risk is required for growth.
+Stunted growth.
+Harsh self-criticism does not actually accelerate growth — it slows it down.
+Growth requires the safety to fail.
+When failure brings self-attack, you stop taking risks, and risk is required for growth.

 What God's Patience with You Looks Like